magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

     * Flat

 * In the **Heading Background Color** field, choose the color that matches your site.
-* In the **Heading Text Color** field, choose color for the heading text
+* In the **Heading Text Color** field, choose the color for the heading text
-* In the **Place Order button color** field, choose the color for the place order button which should be a highlight to attract customer the most.
+* In the **Place Order button color** field, choose the color for the place order button which should be a highlight to attract shoppers the most.
 * In the **Custom CSS** field, you can add the CSS code to custom your own style.

 Terms and Conditions Configuration